lu-ci/apex-sigma/COMMANDLIST.md

 `>>ignoreuser`  |  Disallows a user from using the bot on your server.
 The user can be blacklisted by either mention or ID.
 Requires the user to be a server Administrator.  |  `>>ignoreuser @person`
 `>>ignorechannel`  |  Disallows commands to be used in the specified channel.
 The channel can be blacklisted by either mention or ID.
 Requires the user to be a server Administrator.  |  `>>ignorechannel 123456789123456789`
 `>>cleverbot`  |  Toggles the CleverBot functionality of the bot on the server.
 This is used by starting a message by mentioning a bot.
 Example being [@Sigma how are you today?]
 Requires the user to be a server Administrator.  |  `>>cleverbot`
+`>>events`  |  Toggles the Random Events appearing on the server.
+The percentage chance an event might appear is controlled by the eventchance command.
+Requires the user to be a server Administrator.  |  `>>events`
+`>>eventchance`  |  Sets the chance by which random events might apear.
+The chance can be set from 1 to 100.
+Requires the user to be a server Administrator.  |  `>>eventchance 15`
 `>>award`  |  Awards the inputted amount of points to the mentioned person.
 Server Administrator Only.  |  `>>award 1500 @person`
 `>>take`  |  Takes away the inputted amount of points from the mentioned person.
 Server Administrator Only.  |  `>>take 1500 @person`
 ###MUSIC